jinsung/sva-cc-fall-2023/README.md

 - Location: 209 E 23 St, Studio 508

 ## DESCRIPTION
-- This course involves an exploration of computer programming as a tool of visual communication and interactivity between a computer and people.
-This is a project-based course.
-Students will learn computer programming through their hands-on experiences.
-During the semester.
-The p5.js will be used to illustrate the fundamental of computation.
+- This course explores computer programming as a tool for visual communication and interactivity between a computer and people.
+It is a project-based course in which students learn computer programming through hands-on experiences.
+The p5.js library will be used to illustrate the fundamentals of computation throughout the semester.

 ## RESOURCES
 - [p5.js tutorials](https://p5js.org/learn/)